content-left-bg.png

 SP1 Referrals

-Matters that are categorised as low-level type incidents that are not considered to be repetitious on the part of the employee are to be reported to the Intake and Assessment team for assessment and review using the SP1 format: Report of student harm (suitable for local resolution) iRefer.
-The Intake and Assessment team will provide advice when appropriate subsequent to the referral as to any patterns of behaviour that may be evident with a particular employee.
+Matters that are categorised as low-level type incidents that are not considered to be repetitious on the part of the employee are to be reported to the Intake Referral and Partnerships team for assessment and review using the SP1 format: Report of student harm (suitable for local resolution) iRefer.
+The Intake Referral and Partnerships team will provide advice when appropriate subsequent to the referral as to any patterns of behaviour that may be evident with a particular employee.

 An SP1 notification is to be completed also in situations where an employee has interacted with a student resulting in low-level emotional or psychological harm.
 This can be a result of yelling or verbal abuse by the employee, or physical contact or assault of a student.
 It is acknowledged that SP1 incidents may give rise to an event of slight physical injury or discomfort to a student (i.e. minor scratching/bruising).

-Incidents of harm caused by an employee, which are initially considered to be more serious than the incident criteria of an SP1, must be referred to the Intake and Assessment team on a:
+Incidents of harm caused by an employee, which are initially considered to be more serious than the incident criteria of an SP1, must be referred to the Intake Referral and Partnerships team on a:

 SP2 Referral